computational-cell-analytics/micro-sam/finetuning/specialists/resource-efficient/README.md

     iii. `vit_<X>_covid-if` micro-sam (training a specialist)
     iv. finetuning `vit_<X>_lm` microsam (finetuning the LM generalist)

-## Combinations:
+## Combinations

 Description of parameters which fit the resource requirements to run the finetuning experiments

 Fixed parameters:
-- number of epochs - 100
+- number of epochs: 100
 - train and val batch size - 1
 - minimum number of training "samples" for training on the provided images - min. **50** (oversample while we don't find min.
 50 training samples)
 - learning rate: 1e-5